Tilt-shift on APS-C

 Lens Collar (Novoflex ASTAT-NEX) -- Optional

-You can use the Kipon adapter with the camera mounted directly to a tripod via an L-bracket or plate.
-This arrangement works quite well, except that you have to recompose after every tilt.
-An optional solution that works very well is to use a Novoflex ASTAT-NEX collar with the inner ring for Sony E-mount lenses.
-The Novoflex collar with the slimmer inner E-Mount ring fits perfectly on the lip on the front of the Kipon OM-X tilt-shift adapter.
+You can use the Kipon adapter with the camera mounted directly to a tripod via an L-bracket or plate on your camera.
+This arrangement works quite well, except that you have to recompose after every tilt, and it’s a bit awkward to switch camera orientations.
+An optional solution that works extremely well is a Novoflex ASTAT-NEX collar with the supplied inner ring for Sony E-mount lenses.
+The Novoflex collar with the slimmer inner E-Mount ring mounts perfectly around the lip on the front of the Kipon OM-X tilt-shift adapter.